Wonderful subgroups of reductive groups and spherical systems: Quotients of type ( )

 \subsection{Quotients of higher defect given by positive colors}

 A particular case of quotients of higher defect has already been studied in \cite{Lu01} for $G$ of type $\mathsf A$.
-It is related to a special type of distinguished subsets: those containing only one element.
+It is related to a special type of distinguished sets: those containing only one element.

-\begin{definition} Let $\s=(S^p,\Sigma,\A)$ be a spherical system.
+\begin{definition} Let $\s=(S^p,\Sigma,\A)$ be a spherical $G$-system.
 A color $D$ is {\em positive} if $c(D,\sigma)\geq 0$ for all $\sigma\in\Sigma$.
-In this case we define $\Sigma_D$ to be the set of spherical roots $\sigma$ such that $c(D,\sigma)>0$. \end{definition}
+In this case we define $\Sigma_D$ to be the set of spherical roots $\sigma\in\Sigma$ such that $c(D,\sigma)>0$. \end{definition}